 While researching Dealmachine, I found several helpful demos and tutorials on YouTube.

-So, the features mentioned above will become a bit clearer if you watch them.
+So, the above features will become more apparent if you watch them.

 Dealmachine’s Driving for Dollars Extension

 You don’t even have to jump into your car to physically drive for dollars when you use the Dealmachine Google Chrome extension.

 The only thing you need is to first install the Dealmachine Google Chrome extension and then log into your account.